Last Updated on

 What if My Baby/Child is underweight?

-Other than genetics or some health issues, if your child is underweight you must consult baby’s doctor.
-Usually the foods, diet schedule, physical activities, mental state has effects on child’s weight growth.
+Other than genetics or some health issues, if your child is underweight you must consult a baby’s doctor.
+Usually, the foods, diet schedule, physical activities, mental state has effects on child’s weight growth.

 Read: Foods to Help Increase Weight in Babies

 If your child’s immunity is very weak it could be due to lack of nutritional diet, less physical activities or some health condition.
 To some extent, weak immunity power can affect the growth of a child.